How To Get Your First 3D Model: 3D File Creation For Beginners

 Classifying and benchmarking different 3D design programs is a very complicated matter as everyone has different preferences and applications for 3D printing in mind.
 Our 3D modeling and 3D printing community here at i.materialise uses tons of different software to get the job done: from free online 3D designing apps to high-end professional software.

 One thing is certain, however: there is no single 3D modeling software that dominates the market.
 There is no such thing as the best 3D modeling software.

 If you want to start using 3D modeling software, take a look at our list of nine free and beginner-friendly 3D design programs.
 This is a great starting point to see which software suits your needs best.

-In order to get your print, you can then upload your file here and choose from over 100 different 3D printing materials and finishes including metals, ceramics, or even wood.
+In order to get your print, you can then upload your file here and choose from over 100 different 3D printing materials and finishes.
 You can find a good overview of all the materials on our website.
-After the upload you will instantly see the price of your 3D print in all of your materials.
+After the upload, you will instantly see the price of your 3D print in all of your materials.
 It’s that simple!